 It's Proulx's third time at the plate.
 The recommended follow-up visits are every six weeks, enough time to let healing take place.

 That means some patients could spend more than a year on bigger pieces -- such as arm sleeves, full-body tattoos across the back and chest -- and shell out more than $1,000 because most insurance does not cover the procedure (although some health-savings accounts do).

-The procedure, albeit a bit painful, has a relatively low infection rate and involves focused laser beams that create low-grade inflammation that essentially breaks up the pigment, allowing the body's own immune system to remove the waste.
+The relatively safe procedure, albeit a bit painful, has a relatively low infection rate, involves focused laser beams that create low-grade inflammation that essentially breaks up the pigment, allowing the body's own immune system to remove the waste.